- At the Windows command prompt, set the

 - Go to

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ Eventlog\Application
+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ Eventlog\Application.

 - Delete all keys under this branch that begin with